classy-org/classy-pay-core/README.md

 # supported toolset

 *Common.get(key):* works for both static environment key/value pairs (i.e. environment.json), and also CredStash secrets.
-For static environment key/value pairs, you can specify hierarch via dot notation, i.e. Common.get('this.is.valid') returns "value" for:
+For static environment key/value pairs, you can specify nested keys in hierarchy via dot notation, i.e. Common.get('this.is.valid') returns "value" for:

 ```json
 {